-North Central Washington has 137 certified organic farms with a total of 8,648 acres of land in organic production.
-The chart on the right shows the number of certified organic farms and acreage in organic production for each county.
+North Central Washington has 133 certified organic farms with a total of 7,841 acres of land in organic production.
+The chart shows the number of certified organic farms and acreage in organic production for each county.

-According to the most recently available sales data, in 2009 certified organic farmers in Chelan, Douglas and Okanogan counties generated $36,010,619 in sales.
+According to the most recently available sales data, in 2011 certified organic farmers in Chelan, Douglas and Okanogan counties generated $41.7 million in sales.
 The majority of the region’s organic tree fruits are sold wholesale to packing houses.
 An increasing number of orchardists, however, are crossing the mountains to get top dollar by selling directly to consumers at urban farmers markets.

 Apples are king in this region, and Washington is the #1 producer of certified organic apples.
 Although many farmers continue to grow Red and Golden Delicious apples, are being replaced by several popular new varieties, including Braeburn, Cameo, Fuji, Gala, Ginger Gold, Honey Crisp, and Pink Lady.
 Other new varieties growers are experimenting with include Ambrosia, Corail, Pinova, Tosca, Sweetango, and Zestar.

 While there’s strong demand for new apple varieties, some organic orchardists continue to grow heirloom varieties such as Arkansas Black, Ashmead Colonel, Cox’s Orange Pippin, Empire, Gravenstein, Jonathan, McIntosh, Northern Spy, Spitzenburg, and Winesap.